parthkhedekar/Notes/Java/ExecutionFlowOOPs.md

 				 and data types of parameters can be changed and method overloading works
 	2. Concurrency
 		a.
-Number of processes threads that can work
+Number of processes threads that can work concurrently
+		b.
+Java Supports multi threading
 	3. Persistence
+		a.

 Java is an object oriented language with everything is stored or used as class or object just here the exception is primitive datatypes but for this we have wrapper classes